mongodb/specifications/source/unified-test-format/unified-test-format.rst

     response).

 - ``errorContains``: Optional string.
 A substring of the expected error message.
+  The test runner MUST assert that the error message contains this string using a case-insensitive match.

   See `bulkWrite`_ for special considerations for BulkWriteExceptions.

 - ``errorCodeName``: Optional string.
 The expected "codeName" field in the server-generated error response.
+The test runner MUST assert that the error includes a server-generated response whose "codeName" field equals this value using a case-insensitive comparison.

   See `bulkWrite`_ for special considerations for BulkWriteExceptions.

 - ``errorLabelsContain``: Optional array of strings.
 A list of error label strings that the error is expected to have.
+The test runner MUST assert that the error contains all of the specified labels (e.g. using the ``hasErrorLabel`` method).

 - ``errorLabelsOmit``: Optional array of strings.
 A list of error label strings that the error is expected not to have.
+The test runner MUST assert that the error does not contain any of the specified labels (e.g. using the ``hasErrorLabel`` method).

 .. _expectedError_expectedResult:

 - ``expectedResult``: Optional mixed type.
 This field follows the same rules as `operation.expectedResult <operation_expectedResult_>`_ and is only used in cases where the error includes a result (e.g. `bulkWrite`_).
+If specified, the test runner MUST assert that the error includes a result and that it matches this value.

 expectedEvent
 ~~~~~~~~~~~~~

-An event (e.g. APM, SDAM), which is expected to be observed while executing
+An event (e.g. APM), which is expected to be observed while executing the test's
 operations.

 This document MUST contain *exactly one* top-level key that identifies the event